jtladner/Scripts/strand_specific_coverage/strandspec_covplot/readme.md

 # strandspec_covplot.py
-Python script used to strand-specific coverage plots.
+Python script used to generate strand-specific coverage plots.

     - Plots are generated with matplotlib
-    - However, the raw data for the plots is also output and can be migrated to other graphing softwrae options
+    - However, the raw data for the plots is also output and can be migrated to other graphing software options

 ### Dependencies
 - python